OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Open data basics was an especially successful class.
 DEMS1
 - Curriculum is solid and can be tailored to audience.
 DEMS9.
 - Staff are extremely enthusiastic and positive when they attend training, and staff attend in large numbers.
 DEMS5.
+- Treasure hunts, DEMS4
+- Mapping tools DEMS4
+- Analyzing deceptive visualization, DEMS4

 ### Challenges in hosting open-data classes/concerns about investing in open data curriculum
-- Outreach/marketing is critical, but time-consuming and difficult to do effectively.
+- Outreach/marketing is critical.
 DEMS5
 - Time and capacity, always.
 DEMS2 (where the library and city are in a budget crisis and hiring freeze), DEMS3
 -  Constituencies without obvious research-driven user groups, e.g., academic institutions, businesses or other user groups that might want to use primary sources to answer research questions.
 DEMS1
 - Political cultural that doesn't fund or value any public institutions, DEMS3.